Skip to main content

 We do recognise that such interviews can be a stressful experience for candidates, so we will do our best to keep you at ease, and keep matters as relaxed as possible.
 We are looking to see how you tackle our questions and we want to know about your thought processes, but we do not expect you to get everything 100% correct, in fact you are almost guaranteed to need to work with us to get through some of the questions, and again we want to see how you take on board and use our help.

 Applicants will also need to take a written assessment.
 The assessment for Engineering, the ESAT, is a pre-registration required assessment.
 This means that you will have to register to sit the assessment at an assessment centre near to you.
 Registration for the pre-registration required assessment is separate from your UCAS application and it is essential that you are registered by your centre before the deadline, which is 16 September 2024.
-See the University Undergraduate Admissions website for further information about registering for the assessment and more details about the format of the assessment, including some sample questions.
+See the ESAT website and the University Undergraduate Admissions website for further information about registering for the assessment and more details about the format of the assessment, including some sample questions.

 Please note that your performance in the written assessment will not be considered in isolation, but will be taken into account alongside all the other elements of your application.